espositos/fvtt-tokenchatlink/README.md

  - Control click to add or remove from your currently selected/targetted list

  ## Players
- - Same as GMs, but if you can't select then you will target instead.
+ - Same as GMs, but if you don't have permission to select a token then you will target it instead.